jefdaj/ortholang-jupyter-kernel/README.md

 Complete webserver
 ------------------

-Once you have the server running, you'll probably want other people to be able to get to it too!
-Assuming you already have a domain name, adding something like this to the config should do it:
+Once you have the server running, you'll probably want other people to be able to access it!
+Assuming you already have a domain name, adding something like this to the config should set it up properly for the public internet:

 ```
 services.nginx = {